mufan-li/mufan-li.github.io/auffinger_chen.md

 Finally the post would not be possible without attending an excellent graduate course on spin glass taught by Dmitry Panchenko, where he has done a much better job explaining this topic.
+In particular, Dmitry has written an excellent book (Panchenko, 2013) with a bonus chapter covering this topic that can be found [online](https://drive.google.com/file/d/0B6JeBUquZ5BwRFpLVjdVd3IwV1E/view?usp=drive_open).
 The author also highly recommends his
 [notes on probability theory](https://sites.google.com/site/panchenkomath/lecture-notes), which has been in general very helpful to the author's